 4. The Roommate

 This one follows Clara, and Clara has finished grad school.
 She is looking to change her life.
-So she wants to move across the country and stay with her best friend, who she has had a long time of feelings for.
-When she gets there, she finds out that her best friend has sublet his room to Josh, and she thinks she has made a giant mistake.
+So she wants to move across the country and stay with her best friend, for whom she has had a long time of feelings.
+When she arrives, she finds out that her best friend has sublet his room to Josh and thinks she has made a giant mistake.
 It is because she’s going to be living with a stranger.

 So Clara and Josh get along pretty well at first.
 When Clara finds out what Josh does for a living, he is a porn star.
 But when she finds out what he does for work, she doesn’t judge him for it.
-She sees him differently like it doesn’t change how she feels about him or what she thinks about him.
-When Claire finds out why he’s doing it and things going on with his job, she decides to help him out.
-It is one of the best roommate romance I have ever read.
+She sees him differently, like it doesn’t change how she feels about him or what she thinks about him.
+When Claire finds out why he’s doing it and things going on with his job, she decides to help him.
+It is one of the best roommate romances I have ever read.

 Author: Rosie Danan